wafgo/WrapMaster/README.md

 The --wrap option does not allow interception of function calls within the same compilation unit.
 This limitation has been discussed and documented in various resources, such as https://github.com/hedayat/powerfake/issues/2 and https://stackoverflow.com/questions/13961774/gnu-gcc-ld-wrapping-a-call-to-symbol-with-caller-and-callee-defined-in-the-sam.

 A Solution to the Limitation WrapMaster is designed to overcome the limitations of the --wrap option by mimicking its behavior and allowing interception of calls within the same compilation unit.
-It achieves this by modifying the relocatable object files through the LIEF Python library, which is detailed at LIEF’s GitHub repository.
+It achieves this by modifying the relocatable object files through the awesome LIEF Python library, which is detailed at [**LIEF’s GitHub repository**](#Makefile).

 ## Usage

 Here is an example how the tool can be utilized to wrap a function.
 Most likely you do not want to use the tool as a standalone tool but somehow integrate it into your Buildprocess, which allow **WrapMaster.py** to modify all object files from which your project is composed.
 This example shows how it can be integrated for a GNU Make based project.
-For the invocation of the tool is shown [**"here"**](#Makefile)
+For the invocation of the tool is shown [**here**]([https://github.com/lief-project/LIEF])

 The example contains two source files **main.c** and **square.c** and a **Makefile**.